 For more information and to register for Braille music distance learning Contact Jin Choi our Braille and Assistive Technology Specialist, Library of Congress-Certified Braillist in Literature & Music at 786-362-7458.

+Founded in 2007, our inclusive Better Chance Music Program fosters careers in performance, song writing and sound engineering along with enhanced self-efficacy and positive peer relations for all levels of ability.
 During the summer, Miami Lighthouse presents a unique, entrepreneurial music camp that brings visually impaired students and their sighted peers together for an innovative experience.
 The camp applies musical skills in a realistic industry environment.
-Students will learn how to arrange various songs in a team-based ensemble environment, participate in performances at popular local venues, write and record their own original compositions, and develop entrepreneurial skills that will be applicable to aby career path they choose to pursue.
+Students will learn how to arrange various songs in a team-based ensemble environment, participate in performances at popular local venues, write and record their own original compositions, and develop entrepreneurial skills that will be applicable to any career path they choose to pursue.
 Our Positive and supportive social environment allows students to build lasting relationships and make memories they will cherish their entire lives, all while developing relevant skills.

 The Henry & Inez Stone Music & Sound Studio offers program participants an opportunity to learn the latest techniques with skilled music professionals in a state-of-the-art setting.
 This provides a critical opportunity for students to test their compositional skills, technological mastery, independence and creativity.
 Industry relevant technologies and instruments used in the program include: